Dispensary Page Types Map: What Pages Your Website Actually Needs

 MVP site checklist (foundation)

-• Home routes to Locations hub, Delivery hub (if offered), and key categories.
+• Home routes to Locations hub, Delivery hub if offered, and key categories.

-Location page checklist (near me intent)
+Location page checklist (visit intent)

 • Top categories linked early in the page.

-• Local FAQs that match real buyer questions.
+• Local FAQs match real buyer questions.

-Delivery page checklist (service intent)
+Delivery page checklist (ordering intent)

-Category page checklist (indexable collections)
+Category page checklist (shopping intent)

-• Related categories and buyer guides linked.
+• Related categories and buyer guides are linked naturally.

 Mini checklists by page type (fast QA)